19th-century philosopher Friedrich Nietzsche's perspectivism provides a compelling approach to thinking about the world — as well as our place in it.

 With a bit of context and some deeper reading, however, the quotation points to an important and profoundly influential approach to thinking about the world — and our place within it.

 Friedrich Nietzsche was a 19th-century German philosopher with a bonkers moustache and a brilliant mind.
-Though he wrote provocatively on many subjects, his core academic focus lay in unpacking why we label some things 'good' and others 'evil', how these judgements are formed, and ultimately how we can transcend such categories to each fulfil our true potential and become the best possible version of ourselves.
+As we discuss in our overview of Nietzsche’s life, insanity, and legacy, though he wrote provocatively on many subjects, his core academic focus lay in unpacking why we label some things 'good' and others 'evil', how these judgements are formed, and ultimately how we can transcend such categories to each fulfil our true potential and become the best possible version of ourselves.

 Returning to our initial quotation, we can now see why this is a pertinent route into Nietzsche's thinking.
 Those observing the dancers, Nietzsche says, cannot hear the music.
 The music here can seemingly represent anything — a particular idea, faith, desire — and the ‘dancers’ respond to it, feel it, appreciate it.
 The observers, meanwhile, untouched by what they cannot hear, dismiss those who respond to it as insane.